 The GPG program, in association with federal laboratories, has subjected the following technologies to real-world measurement and verification in GSA buildings.
 Links to published results are listed below.

-- Catalyst-Based Non-Chemical Water Treatment, February 2015*
+- AWT: Catalyst-Based Scale Prevention for Domestic Hot Water Systems, February 2015*

 - Weather Station for Irrigation Control, January 2015*